Nalbuphine: Side effects

-Other possible, but rare side effects include speech difficulty, urinary urgency, blurred vision, flushing and warmth.

 A 2014 Cochrane Systematic Review by Schnabel et al., concluded that due to limited data, analysis of adverse events for children treated with nalbuphine compared to other opioids or placebo for postoperative pain, could not be definitively reported.

 Overdose

 In case of overdose or adverse reaction, the immediate intravenous administration of naloxone (Narcan) is a specific antidote.
 Oxygen, intravenous fluids, vasopressors and other supportive measures should be used as indicated.
+When administered concurrently with naloxone, nalbuphine is also useful for treating overdoses of potent opioids such as fentanyl, and its highly potent derivatives such as remifentanil and sufentanil, when naloxone alone is insufficient.

 Pharmacology

 Pharmacodynamics

 Nalbuphine is a semisynthetic mixed agonist/antagonist opioid modulator of the phenanthrene or morphinan series.
 It is structurally related to the widely used opioid antagonists naloxone and naltrexone, and to the potent opioid analgesic oxymorphone.
 Nalbuphine binds with high affinity to the MOR and KOR, and has relatively low affinity for the DOR.
 It behaves as a moderate-efficacy partial agonist (or mixed agonist/antagonist) of the MOR and as a high-efficacy partial agonist of the KOR.
 Nalbuphine has weak or no affinity for the sigma receptor(s) (e.g., Ki > 100,000 nM).

 Nalbuphine is said to be more morphine-like at lower doses.
 However at higher doses, it produces more sedation, drunkenness, dysphoria, and dissociation.
 As such, its effects are dose-dependent.
 Such effects include sedation (21–36%), dizziness or vertigo (5%), lightheadedness (1%), anxiety (<1%), dysphoria (<1%), euphoria (<1%), confusion (<1%), hallucinations (<1%), depersonalization (1%), unusual dreams (<1%), and feelings of "unreality" (<1%).

 Nalbuphine is a potent analgesic.
 Its analgesic potency is essentially equivalent to that of morphine on a milligram basis, which is based on relative potency studies using intramuscular administration (Beaver et al. 1978).
 Oral administered nalbuphine is reported to be three times more potent than codeine (Okun et al. 1982).
 Clinical trials studied single dose experimental oral immediate release nalbuphine tablets for analgesic efficacy over a four- to six-hour time period following administration.
 Nalbuphine in the 15 to 60 mg range had similar analgesic effects to immediate release codeine in the 30 to 60 mg range (Kantor et al. 1984; Sunshine et al. 1983).
 Schmidt et al. (1985) reviewed the preclinical pharmacology of nalbuphine and reported comparative data relative to other types of opioid compounds.
 The authors point out that the nalbuphine moiety is approximately ten times more pharmacologically potent than the mixed opioid agonist/antagonist butorphanol on an "antagonist index" scale which quantitates the drug's ability to act both as an analgesic (via opioid KOR agonism) as well as a MOR antagonist.
 The opioid antagonist activity of nalbuphine is one-fourth as potent as nalorphine and 10 times that of pentazocine.